Skip to content

 0 m2

-This estimate is based on the dimensions of your room, minus the space taken by average doors and windows.
+This estimate is based on two coats of paint and the dimensions of your room, minus the space taken by average doors and windows.

 For this area, we suggest would be adequate.